Did Apple invent the levitating and rotating iDevice?

 In this case, as it is in many cases, the choice of starting patent is straightforward.
 We are running a validity search for documents with a publication date prior to August 2015, and we might ask for the most similar 500 patents.

 Firstly, the results as received look like this.
 While we requested 500 results, in the end we ended up 371 patent families that Ambercite predicted would meet the above query.
+The top 10 of these patents are shown below:

 - Known citations - already listed as prior art to this patent